TheEolian/instagram/README.md

-This test app with created with Ruby on Rails in Cloud9 IDE!
+This web application was built to be similar to Instagram with users who can upload images with titles and descriptions.
+Users who are signed up and logged in have the ability to post and edit their images and descritions as well as like other user's images.

-This web application was made as a learning experience to create an instagram type web application in Rails.
+This web application was created using the Ruby on Rails framework.